On this page:

 - meet the citizenship and residency requirements:

-- you are an Australian citizen or permanent humanitarian visa holder (resident in Australia for the duration of your unit), OR
+- you are a permanent humanitarian visa holder who will be resident in Australia for the duration of your unit; OR

 - you are a permanent visa holder who is undertaking bridging study for overseas-trained professionals, and will be resident in Australia for the duration of the study;

-- have not exceeded the FEE-HELP limit (see below); and
+- have not exceeded the FEE-HELP limit (see below).

 How much can I borrow?